vislab-tecnico-lisboa/yarp-bottle-generator/README.md

     ./yarpBottleGenerator now

-In case you didn't run `sudo make install` you might need to run the last command inside your build folder:
+In case you didn't run `sudo make install` you might need to run the last command from your build folder:

     cd /path/to/destination/folder/yarp-bottle-generator/build
     ./yarpBottleGenerator now

 You might be asking yourself about the `now` word...
 This is just a dummy element that you'll need to add to the execution instruction for now.
-Later you'll be able to set the path to you configuration file and you'll specify it there.
+In the future you'll be able to set the path to you configuration file there.

 ## Configure your own configuration file